jlyonsmith/stampver/README.md

 So a semantic version using the above would look like `major.minor.patch`.
 A _pre-release_, _internal_ or _full_ version number might look like `major.minor.patch-build.revision`.

-To run tool and check everything is set up correctly run:
+To run tool the and check everything is set up correctly run:

 ```Shell
 stampver